BrianGardnerAtl/website/_drafts/compose_simple_state.md

 )
 ```

-For now all of the data in the Tweet class are read-only.
-This may need to change later when the action row items are fully implemented.
+For now all of the data in the Tweet class is read-only.
+This may need to change later when the action row items modify the state.

-Next, the `TweetView` composable function needs to take in the `Tweet` class as a function parameter.
+Next, the `TweetView` function needs to take a `Tweet` as a parameter.

 ```kotlin
 @Composable